 Frequently Asked Questions

-EltaMD UV Clear for most skin types -- better tolerability, superior broad-spectrum protection, and dermatologist-recommended.
-Supergoop Unseen for users who prioritize a completely invisible, primer-like finish under makeup and don't have sensitive skin.
+EltaMD UV Clear is often the better fit for sensitive-skin routines; Supergoop Unseen is better for users who prioritize a completely invisible, primer-like finish under makeup and tolerate chemical filters.

-For users who struggle with SPF compliance because of texture, yes -- the Unseen Sunscreen's primer-like finish removes the barrier.
-The best SPF is the one you'll actually use daily.
-For raw protection value, EltaMD is the better choice for most skin types.
+For users who struggle with SPF compliance because of texture, yes -- the Unseen Sunscreen's primer-like finish can make daily use easier.
+For sensitive-skin routines, compare EltaMD UV Clear first.